Super-Manda/surfs_up/README.md

 ## :shaved_ice: Summary:

 ### Two Additional Queries to gather more weather data for June and December:
--	1. The first query is for the June precipitation.
-June seems invariably dry based upon the standard deviation and the precipitation mean of 0.14.
+-	1.  **The first query is for the June precipitation.
+June seems invariably dry based upon the standard deviation and the precipitation mean of 0.14.**

 ![June_Precipitation]( https://github.com/Super-Manda/surfs_up/blob/main/Images_%26_Extras/June_Precipitation.png)

--	2. The second query is for the December precipitation.
-December seems to be a wetter month at 0.22.
+-	2.  **The second query is for the December precipitation.
+December seems to be a relatively wetter month at 0.22.**

 ![December_Precipitation](https://github.com/Super-Manda/surfs_up/blob/main/Images_%26_Extras/December_Precipitation.png)

--	Overall, based upon the max numbers of both June and December, it suggests that when it rains hard enough to reach the max, this is likely caused by a hurricane.
+-	Overall, based upon the max numbers of both June and December, it suggests that when it rains hard enough to reach the max, this is likely caused by a hurricane; however, on a generic precipitation basis, there is not a substantial amount of precipitation.

 ### Main findings